Brief Breakdown of Paradiso 1:

 for nearing its desired end, our intellect sinks into an abyss so deep that memory fails to follow it.

 In the above terzina Dante also introduces us to another key trope of the Paradiso: the coniugatio of will and intellect.
-Who or what approaches “its desire” in the phrase “appressando sé al suo disire”?
+Let us consider the following question: Who or what approaches “its desire” in the phrase “appressando sé al suo disire”?
 Our intellect — “nostro intelletto” — is the answer.
 Our intellect, as it comes closer to its desire, plunges in so deeply that memory fails to follow.
 The intellect desires.
 And the desires of the intellect drive the plot of the Paradiso.

 Prayers for help in this arduous poetic undertaking do not take long to follow.
 In Paradiso 1.15 we encounter the first of many prayers, in this instance to Apollo, to whom the poet turns for literal “in-spiration”: Dante uses the verb spirare here as he did in Purgatorio 24, where he defines himself as one who takes note when love breathes into him: “quando / Amor mi spira” (Purg.
 24.52-53).